baomidou/mybatis-plus-doc/src/content/docs/en/plugins/tenant.md

     @Override
     public Expression getTenantId() {
-        // Assume there is a tenant context to retrieve the current user's tenant Long tenantId = TenantContextHolder.getCurrentTenantId();
+        // Assume there is a tenant context from which the current user's tenant can be obtained Long tenantId = TenantContextHolder.getCurrentTenantId();
-        // Return the tenant ID expression (LongValue is the JSQLParser class representing bigint type) return new LongValue(tenantId);;
+        // Return the tenant ID expression.
+LongValue is the class representing the bigint type in JSQLParser return new LongValue(tenantId);;
     }